cyberark/conjur-spring-boot-sdk/README.md

 # Conjur Spring Boot Plugin

 The Conjur Spring Boot Plugin provides client-side support for externalized configuration of secrets in a distributed system.
-The plugin can be integrated with exisiting and new Spring Boot applications to retrieve the secrets from Conjur.
-Application credentials/secrets stored in Conjur can be retrieved with minimal code changes to the existing Spring Boot application code using Conjur Spring Boot Plugin.
+You can integrate the plugin with exisiting and new Spring Boot applications to retrieve secrets from Conjur.
+Using the Spring Boot Plugin, you can retrieve application credentials and secrets stored in Conjur with minimal code changes to the existing Spring Boot application code.

-## Benefits of storing application’s secrets in [Conjur’s Vault](https://www.conjur.org/):
+## Benefits of storing application secrets in [CyberArk's Vault](https://www.conjur.org/)

 * Provides one central location to store and retrieve secrets for applications across all environments.
 * Supports the management of static and dynamic secrets such as username and password for remote applications and resources.